andrewlitt/personal-site/content/blog/starting-up/index.md

 I've been thinking about it for awhile now, actually.
 But the way I wanted it was always what held it up - no Wordpress, I wanted to build the site myself.
 Make a project out of it.
 I can code!

-So after a few winter breaks of half-assing it, I finally found the time to make fire up the engines for real.
-I decided to make it using the same tools as another project I did - shout out to [queensbluebird.ca](http://queensbluebird.ca/) - and I got cracking.
-Maybe I'll do another post for the nerds with those details.

-But the real shout out goes to my wisdom teeth.
+The real shout out goes to my wisdom teeth.
 Without the incredibly boring week that followed their departure, I would've found anything more fun than the coding to do.
 Thanks boys, I won't miss you.

+_Edit: May 2020 - This new version of the blog is now built on [Gatsby](https://www.gatsbyjs.org/), specifically this [starter repo](https://www.gatsbyjs.org/starters/thomaswang/gatsby-personal-starter-blog/).
+It's also configured with the open source [Netlify CMS](https://www.netlifycms.org/), for simplifying how I make my posts.
+This version is brought to you by... recent events.
+We've been inside a bit._

 So yeah, thing's made.
 Welcome to my internet corner, read around as it (hopefully) grows.
-Hopefully, one day I'll write better content than a YouTube comment section.
-A man can dream.

-Cheers,
+Cheers.

 Litt